Counseling, Addictions Counseling Concentration (MA)

 - What draws you to counseling and the particular concentration you have chosen within that profession;

 - Discuss any personal and professional experiences that have helped prepare you to begin graduate studies in the counseling profession;

 - Share your perspective regarding the role of multiculturalism and social justice in counseling.

 - Letters of Recommendation: Two (If graduated from any academic program in the past three years, one letter must be from a professor).

 - Resume: Required.

 The Addictions Counseling program consists of 60 credit hours, including three semesters of fieldwork.
 Full-time and part-time study are available for students, with most courses offered in the evenings and other arrangements to accommodate work schedules.
 Please note that students must have flexibility to complete the fieldwork experiences at an approved site during the latter portion of their time in the program.
-Full-time students can generally complete the 60 credit hour program in two and a half to three calendar years.
+Full-time students can generally complete the 60 credit hour program within three calendar years.
 Many core courses are offered in the summer session to facilitate timely completion of the degree.
 For more information, please visit the Counseling, Addictions Counseling Concentration program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us:

 If you have specific inquiries regarding your program of interest, please contact the Counseling MA Program Associate: